 March 9 — OLG’s Proline Plus becomes NFL’s official sports betting partner

-Ontario Lottery and Gaming Corporation and the National Hockey League announced a multi-year partnership designating OLG’s Proline Plus as NFL’s official sports betting partner in Canada.
+Ontario Lottery and Gaming Corporation and the league announced a multi-year partnership designating OLG’s Proline Plus as NFL’s official sports betting partner in Canada.

 The deal provides OLG with distribution rights to the NFL’s official logos and cross-promotion across the League’s digital and social channels.
 Additionally, Proline Plus becomes the presenting sponsor of the pregame fan festival at the 2022 Tim Hortons NHL Heritage Classic™ outdoor game between the Buffalo Sabres and Toronto Maple Leafs on March 13.